NAU-IoT/RemotePiControl/README.md

 After installing dependencies:

 ### Steps:
-- Create script to run code with command `nano YourFileName.py`
+- Create script to run code with command `git clone `
-   - Paste code from github file Pi4Method.py into your script
-- Create configuration script to easily modify variables within the code `nano PMConfiguration.py`
-   - Paste code from github file RPRConfiguration.py
+- Change into RemotePiReset directory `cd RemotePiReset`
-      - Change variable names according to your implementation
+- Change PRPConfiguration.py variable names and paths according to your implementation `nano RPRConfiguration.py`
 - Verify that permissions are set so that the script is executable by typing `chmod +x SCRIPTNAME.py` in the command line
 - To use TLS set, uncomment lines 53-56 and change 1883 to 8883 on line 59
 - IF USING TLS SET: ensure keyfile has the correct permissions for the user to run the script without error